-June 1, 1855 – The American adventurer William Walker conquered Nicaragua.
+June 1, 1855 – American adventurer William Walker conquered Nicaragua.

-June 1, 1861 – Thomas W. Simpson, an early Conecuh County, Ala. settler and Freemason, died at his home near Belleville.
+June 1, 1861 – Thomas W. Simpson, an early Conecuh County, Ala. settler and Freemason, died at his home near Belleville, Ala.

 June 1, 1862 – During the Civil War’s Peninsula Campaign, the Battle of Seven Pines (or the Battle of Fair Oaks) ended inconclusively, with both sides claiming victory.
 Gen. Robert E. Lee replaced Joseph Johnston as commander of the Army of Northern Virginia after Johnston was severely wounded at the Battle of Fair Oaks.

-June 1, 1864 - The Battle of Cold Harbor began when Confederate troops attacked Union troops a few miles from Richmond, Va.
+June 1, 1864 - The Battle of Cold Harbor began when Confederate troops attacked Union troops at the strategic crossroads of Cold Harbor, Virginia, less than a dozen miles from Richmond.

 June 1, 1864 - Cavalry troops under General Samual D. Sturgis left Memphis in search of Confederate commander Nathan Bedford Forrest.

 June 1, 1864 – During the Civil War, the Battle at Bethesda Church was fought in Virginia

 June 1, 1864 – During the Civil War, skirmishes were fought near Pound Gap, Virginia and at Allatoona Pass, Geogia.

 June 1, 1864 – During the Civil War, a raid was conducted on New Market and a skirmish was fought near Arnoldsville, Missouri.